biofalopes/biofalopes.github.io/content/post/google-pca-guide/index.md

 > - Prioritized Labs and Quizzes
 > - Familiarized with the 4 case studies
 > - Complemented with Ranga Karanam's Udemy Course
-> - Familiarized with Google Service Comparsion Chart
+> - Familiarized with Google Service Comparison Chart
 > - Reviewed with Sebastian Hooker's Exam Guide
 > - Did many practice exams

-I studied for about three months, altough not every day, with some gaps that lasted more than a week.
+I studied for about three months, although not every day, with some gaps that lasted more than a week.
 I started with **Google Cloud Skills Boost**, since it was a prerequisite for an exam voucher, provided due to a partnership between my company and Google.
 I did the Cloud Architect Learning Path, comprised of 18 courses.
 My study style is very practical, so I skipped most of the videos from the courses and focused on the labs and quizzes.
 I also have previous experience with AWS and Azure, so many of the concepts are the same between those cloud providers.
 What I noticed was that, between the 18 required courses for completing the learning path, there is a lot of overlapping.
 Many of the labs were almost the same, or even too basic.
 The evaluation system was also a hassle, I had problems on some of them, wasting time trying to figure out what was different to make it recognize the task as completed instead of effectively learning anything.
 From what I read, that is a common issue that many people encounter with the platform.

 One crucial takeaway from the exam guide is the importance of the case studies.
 Before the test, I thoroughly reviewed all four case studies to save time during the exam itself.
 With only 2 hours to complete the test and potentially lengthy questions, it’s essential to be well-prepared.
 I strongly recommend leveraging the information in the case studies to optimize your efficiency and make the most of your time during the exam.

 After that, I went on to Ranga Karanam's Udemy Course.
 It had a good rating on the platform, and I personally like Udemy as it is easy to use.
 Since this was already my second take on all of the content, I listened to the material while doing other stuff, without focusing completely on it.
-To help me trace a parallel between GCP's services and the equivalent ones on AWS and Azure, I spent some time studying the comparsion chart, provided by Google itself.
+To help me trace a parallel between GCP's services and the equivalent ones on AWS and Azure, I spent some time studying the comparison chart, provided by Google itself.

-Next, I started to review the content and found and excellent summary from Sebastian Hooker, which I read completely and looked deeply on subjects I felt I didn't know very well.
+Next, I started to review the content and found an excellent summary from Sebastian Hooker, which I read completely and looked deeply on subjects I felt I didn't know very well.
 I also went through some excellent prep notes I found online, provided freely by [Ammett Williams](https://www.linkedin.com/in/ammett).

 Then it was time to do some practice tests.
-I started with Ditectrev's ACE Practice Test, since PCA and ACE have a lot of overlapping and it was free.
-Then i went to ExamPrepper, which also have some free content, and on the last stretch I used Skillcertpro.
+I started with Ditectrev's ACE Practice Test, since PCA and ACE have a great deal of overlap and it was free.
+Then i went to ExamPrepper, which also has some free content, and on the last stretch I used Skillcertpro.
 I felt very confident after doing so many practice questions, but that strategy always worked for me on my previous certifications.
 PCA will be my 20th so far.
 The exam is scheduled for next month, but I wanted to write this guide before, since it also helped me organize everything I needed to cover for the exam.
 The only paid resources were the Udemy course and Skillcertpro.

 ## Key Skills for PCA